 PTSD And Relationships: How To Be There For Your Partner

 Post-traumatic stress disorder (PTSD) is a severe mental health condition that impacts many people’s lives.
 Those who have PTSD can have difficulty coping with certain traumatic events that have occurred in the past.
 Many individuals who have been diagnosed with PTSD have served in the military.
-However, PTSD can develop as a result of any traumatic event, such as a natural disaster or experiencing abuse or witnessing someone else being abused.
+However, PTSD can develop as a result of any traumatic event, such as a natural disaster, experiencing abuse (such as domestic violence), or witnessing someone else being abused.
 When people experience traumatic events, those moments can stick with them and contribute to the development of PTSD.

-It is currently estimated that around eight million people live with PTSD during a typical year.
+It is currently estimated that around eight million people live with post traumatic stress disorder during a typical year.
 This is a condition that impacts all genders.
 Ten percent of all women will develop PTSD at some point in their lives.
 Only four percent of men will go through PTSD.

 How can I help my partner?